bansheep/CS1030_WebApp/README.md

 ### Linux
 * Run `source ll_env/bin/activate` to start the virtual environment
 * Run `deactivate` while in virtual environment to stop it

+## Starting the web application
+Make sure the virtual environment is started, then run `python manage.py runserver`.
+Then navigate to http://localhost:8000/admin/